 BUZZ, BUZZ, BUZZ

 Even if you’ve never said it out loud, you know you want publicity for you and your business.
-Who doesn’t?
+Who doesn’t want to become a media darling?
 Even if you are an introvert, you can get through an interview and an article.
 Being a media darling or securing publicity that leads to lots of buzz is so much better than ads, but at least ads are trackable, right?
 So is publicity.

 11 Tips to Become a Media Darling, Secure Publicity and Generate Buzz for your Biz